xyt6151/ESPLowPowerSensor/task-list.md

 38. Optimize the interrupt handling routine to minimize the time spent in the ISR.
 39. Use inline functions for small, frequently called functions to reduce function call overhead.
 40. Implement a more efficient queue system for interrupt handling, possibly using a circular buffer.
+41. Use constexpr for compile-time computations where applicable.
+42. Implement lazy initialization for WiFi to reduce startup time and power consumption.